Social distancing may be the recommendation, but social solidarity must be the path forward

 Nurse/Midwives per 100,000: 60.48 (2018)

-- On June 26th, the nationwide state of emergency was suspended (see below).
-On July 2, the land border between Indonesia and Timor-Leste opened on a once per week basis for two hours, allowing Timorese nationals and foreigners to enter.
-All new arrivals are immediately placed in government quarantine centres at the border or in Dili.
-It is also possible to request permission to quarantine in your own home.
+- Following the suspension of the nationwide state of emergency on June 26th, the land border between Indonesia and Timor-Leste was opened on a once per week basis for two hours, allowing Timorese nationals and foreigners to enter.

 - President Guterres, with unanimous support of parliament, declared a 30-day state of emergency on March 28th, which was renewed for an additional 30 days on April 27th by a vote of 37-23 in parliament.
 This included suspension of public transport, closing of the land border with Indonesia, heavy restrictions on incoming travel, restrictions on gatherings of more than 5 people (enforced by police and soldiers) including churches and schools, and requirements on mask use and social distancing in public.
 The State of Emergency formally ended on June 26th.